Live in Europe (Rory Gallagher album): Recording

 Rather than live versions of his most popular songs, there are only two songs on the album that were previously recorded by Gallagher in the studio, "Laundromat" from his first album and "In Your Town" from his Deuce album.
 All the other songs are Gallagher's versions of classic blues songs.
 The album starts with what was to become a signature song for Gallagher, Junior Wells' "Messin' With the Kid".
 The song "I Could've Had Religion" was Gallagher's salute to what he called the "redemption style blues" of the Robert Wilkins and Gary Davis.
 After hearing the song on this album Bob Dylan expressed interest in recording it and assumed it was a traditional blues number rather than an original song by Gallagher.

 Blind Boy Fuller's "Pistol Slapper Blues" is next.
 Gallagher then shows his versatility, swapping his Stratocaster for a mandolin and performing the song "Going to My Hometown" with the audience stomping their feet and cheering in response as Gallagher sings "do you want to go?".
 The finale is the straight-ahead hard rocking "Bullfrog Blues" written by William Harris.
 Gallagher switches back to the electric guitar and the full band and gives bassist Gerry McAvoy and drummer Wilgar Campbell, a chance to solo.
 With the CD release, two additional blues songs were added: "What in the World" and "Hoodoo Man".

-Reaction
+Critical reception and charts

 Most critics agree that Live! in Europe is one of Gallagher's finest albums.
 Upon release, it entered the top ten album chart in the UK.
 It was Gallagher's highest charting album to date reaching 101 in the Billboard 200 for 1972.
 The album was his first major commercial success and his first solo top ten album.
 It won him his first Gold Disc.
-In the same year of 1972 he was Melody Maker's Guitarist/Musician of the Year, winning out over Eric Clapton.